5 Top Tips for beating School Anxiety

 Mum and Dad can then empty the Worry Eater's tummy out at night so it's empty in the morning - a bit like the tooth fairy but taking away worries instead of teeth!

 This is really handy too, because it will give you an insight into what is worrying your child if they haven't been able to tell you.
 And once you know what the problem is, you'll have a better chance of helping your little one overcome it.
 A great help for non-verbal children!

-This is far from an exhaustive list, and there are lots of other things that can help kids with anxiety including exercise, yoga and CBT or Cognitive Bahavioural Therapy.
+This is far from an exhaustive list, and there are lots of other things that can help kids with anxiety including exercise, yoga and CBT or Cognitive Behavioural Therapy.

 CBT is easy to learn and gives your child skills that last a lifetime.
-Have a quick look through the Book section of the Sensory Smart Store for more information and ideas!
+Have a quick look through the Book section of Sensory Smart for more information and ideas!

 So here's to a worry-free September for you and your little ones, wishing you happy back-to-school times and lots of fun - without the anxiety!